-Scouting in the Catholic Church
+2016 Scouting in the Catholic Church

-Each year, the National Catholic Committee on Scouting® (NCCS) conducts the "Scouting in the Catholic Church" training conference at Philmont Training Center in Cimarron, NM as part of BSA Relationships Week.
+The 2016 Scouting in the Catholic Church course is scheduled for July 24 to 30, 2016 at the Philmont Training Center located at the Philmont Scout Ranch in Cimarron, New Mexico.
 The conference brings together religious and lay participants with varying experience in Scouting and the Catholic faith.
-The goal of the conference is to help the participants understand how Scouting is a Youth Ministry and how to use the information in their dioceses when talking with Scouters, priests, and youth ministers.
+The goal of the conference is to help the participants understand how Scouting is youth ministry and how to use the information in their dioceses or eparchies when promoting Catholic Scouting with Scouters, priests, and youth ministers.

 The course is structured to explore the four components of lay apostolate formation consisting of leadership, holiness, conversion and worship.
 In addition, an integral part of this experience is the NCCS' National Catholic Leadership Development for Scouting (NCLD) format of bible readings, reflection, and small-group discussion, which will provide participants with insight as to why a Catholic Scouter is called to the lay apostolate, and how to deliver a NCLD program.
 The course advisor facilitates the component discussion from a catechism perspective.
 Presentations and discussions explain how NCCS and Scouting view and fulfill their parts of the component.
 Discussion, readings, and reflections using the Renewing the Vision booklet help the participants gain knowledge from a youth minister's perspective.

 You are also encouraged to bring family members and the Philmont Training Center has programs for everyone from young children to spouses.
 The entire family will enjoy the Philmont experience especially during the evenings from Sunday-Friday and a half day on Wednesday.
 PTC offers events and activities to keep you as busy as you like, or you can just relax and enjoy the scenery.